Treat-to-Target of Endoscopic Remission in Patients With IBD in Symptomatic Remission

 Description

 This is a pragmatic, open-label, multicenter randomized control trial (RCT) conducted in asymptomatic patients with IBD who have persistent moderate to severe endoscopic inflammation despite optimization of index TIM.
-This study plans to recruit approximately 250 participants in the United States, who will either switching to treatment with alternative TIM to treat to a target of endoscopic remission or continue index optimized TIM.
-After randomization, patients will be followed prospectively within routine clinical practice over 2 years (104 weeks).
-This trial will be conducted within select…
+This study plans to recruit approximately 216 participants in the United States, who will either switching to treatment with alternative TIM to treat to a target of endoscopic remission or continue index optimized TIM.
+After randomization, patients will be followed prospectively within routine clinical practice for up to 2 years (104 weeks); 156 patients will be followed for the…